f5devcentral/f5-agility-labs-xc/docs/class8/class8.rst

 ------------

 The next page (Introduction) will cover the lab environment, access, and lab variables.
 The lab utilizes the Distributed Cloud
-SaaS Console, Visual Studio Code, and Terraform to demonostrate:
+SaaS Console, Visual Studio Code, and Terraform to demonstrate:

 - Automated Creation of HTTP Health Checks
 - Automated Creation of Cloud Origin Pools